mariusz7/angular9-example-app/README.md

 * assuming that acceptance test can run 1 hour but developers can push multiple times a day, how do you solve a problem of running these tests?

-  - Before I started implementing workaround(s) to handle that, I would try to find an actual solution to the situation.
-According to Martin Fowler, entire pipeline should take no more than 10 minutes ([KeepTheBuildFast](https://martinfowler.com/articles/continuousIntegration.html#KeepTheBuildFast)).
+  - Before I start implementing workaround(s) to handle that, I would try to find an actual solution to the situation.
+According to Martin Fowler, entire pipeline should take - ideally - no more than 10 minutes ([KeepTheBuildFast](https://martinfowler.com/articles/continuousIntegration.html#KeepTheBuildFast)).

     - If there are in fact many acceptance tests instead of just one, then a key thing to